PS Cordova University

-Cordova University FC (formerly known as PS Sumbawa Barat) is an Indonesian football club based in West Sumbawa, West Nusa Tenggara.
-Currently the club is playing in the Liga 3.
+PS Cordova University (formerly known as PS Sumbawa Barat) is an Indonesian football club based in West Sumbawa, West Nusa Tenggara.
+Currently the club is playing in the Liga 4.

 History

-In 2011 the club successfully promoted from Liga Indonesia First Division to Liga Indonesia Premier Division.
+In 2011, the club successfully promoted from Liga Indonesia First Division to Liga Indonesia Premier Division.
 They get third place on the 2011–12 Liga Indonesia Premier Division (LI) first round and then advanced to the second round.
 Saddam Husain, a native of West Sumbawa who ranks among the top three goal scorers in the 2011–12 Liga Indonesia Premier Division, is the key player.

 Homebase

 PS Sumbawa Barat was playing their home games in Gelora Turide Stadium, Mataram.
 After two seasons played in the Mataram (beginning in the 2014 season) the club moved to playing in their hometown in West Sumbawa.
 This is due to the construction of a new stadium with a capacity of 12,000 spectators in downtown Taliwang; the stadium was named Lalu Magaparang.